 Hello, everyone!
 This is Dr. Bob Salamon with Lowcountry Chiropractic.
 As always, I hope you’re doing well and staying healthy!
 On my last blog, we discussed how office workers can minimize back pain.
 Today, we’ll be talking about subluxations.
 The term subluxation is used by chiropractors to refer to a partial dislocation or slight misalignment of the vertebrae.
 This differs from a luxation, which is the complete dislocation of a joint.
 Subluxations block signals within the spinal nerves.
-This typically occurs in a joint and can be the cause of a variety of health concerns.
+This typically occurs in a joint and can be the cause of a variety of health problems.
 There are moderate and advanced subluxations.
 These can be caused by an injury, repetitive movement, or a medical condition.
 Sometimes, poor posture or heavy lifting can lead to subluxations.
+Subluxations can also be caused by chemical or emotional stress in the body in addition to physical stress.
 If you are interested in learning more about subluxations and how they are treated, you’ve come to the right place.
-Let’s begin.
+Let’s begin!

 Common symptoms of a subluxation include pain and swelling around the joint, limited mobility or loss of range of motion, bruising, a sensation of joint instability, or a loss of feeling or numbness that is usually temporary.
 You may also experience balance issues, stiffness, or headaches.
 Sometimes, people experience low energy in addition to one or more of these symptoms.
-Each part of the vertebrae is connected to a nerve, so subluxations can lead to neurological conditions due to the pressure placed on these nerves.
+Because the vertebrae are in close proximity to spinal nerves, subluxations can lead to neurological conditions due to the pressure placed on these nerves.
 Subluxations can disrupt the entire nervous system, and if left untreated for too long, they can cause irreversible damage.
 There are different types of subluxations, and some joints are more likely to be affected than others.
 Commonly affected joints include those in the spine, shoulder, kneecap, and elbow.
 Here is a quick breakdown of these types of subluxations:

 Subluxations can be caused by a variety of things, such as car accidents or falls, or can happen spontaneously due to joint weakness.
 Subluxations can appear even when no fractures or breaks are present, so it is important not to write off any pain or discomfort you may be feeling.
 Subluxations can be more common in people with overly flexible joints, such as those diagnosed with Ehlers-Danlos syndrome.
 Pregnancy can cause the overproduction of certain hormones which, in turn, loosen the joints and make them more susceptible to subluxations.
 Poor dietary and nutritional practices can also increase one’s risk of subluxations, because this reduces the body’s ability to function at its best.